 • It is necessary to reduce contact with harmful chemicals and heavy metals to a minimum.
 During work, be sure to use protective equipment: respirators, masks.

-If you have the symptoms described in this article, be sure to see your doctor for an accurate diagnosis.
+If you experience the symptoms described in this article, be sure to see a doctor for an accurate diagnosis.

 21.10.2018

-People are poorly attuned to cancer treatment.
-This is due to the fact that oncology is detected at later stages, when remission is possible in part.
+People are poorly disposed towards treating cancer.
+This is due to the fact that oncology is detected at late stages, when remission is partially possible.

-Stage 1 lung cancer is curable and life expectancy is high.
-In order to detect a pathology in time, you should know what symptoms are inherent in it, how the diagnosis is carried out, what treatment methods give a positive result.
+The first stage of lung cancer is curable, life expectancy is high.
+In order to detect pathology in time, you should know what symptoms are characteristic of it, how diagnosis is carried out, and what treatment methods give a positive result.

-Lung cancer is a malignant tumor that occurs from affected tissues.
-In medicine, they are called carcinomas.
-There is no ideal treatment that guarantees complete remission.
+Lungs' cancer - malignancy, originating from affected tissues.
+In medicine they are called carcinoma.
+An ideal treatment method that guarantees complete remission- No.

-Mortality from pathology is one of the highest among oncological diseases.
+Mortality from pathology is one of the highest among cancer diseases.

-The oncological process that develops in the lungs is the result of lifestyle, diet, habits and a number of other factors:
+The oncological process developing in the lungs is the result of lifestyle, nutrition, habits and a number of other factors:

 • The main cause of cancer development is smoking.
-The smoke of cigarettes is dangerous for the lungs and contains many carcinogenic substances.
-They negatively affect the body, create pathological changes.
+Cigarette smoke is dangerous to the lungs and contains many carcinogens.
+They negatively affect the body and create pathological changes.

-• The current ecological situation affects human health.
-Emissions from industrial enterprises, and sometimes high levels of radiation, do not carry anything positive.
+• The current environmental situation affects human health.
+Emissions from industrial enterprises and sometimes high levels of radiation do not carry anything positive.

-• If one of the relatives was ill with lung cancer, the reasons may be hidden at the genetic level, be a hereditary manifestation.
+• If one of your relatives has lung cancer, the causes may be hidden at the genetic level and be a hereditary manifestation.

 • Other lung diseases lead to lung cancer.